 WestConnex is a NSW Government priority.
 RMS submitted the proposal to connect the M4 east and the new M5 Motorway, in line with the government’s priorities.

-The Department of Planning and Environment independently assessed the application based on the Environmental Impact Statement (EIS), community, council and agency submissions and RMS’s Submissions and Preferred Infrastructure Report (SPIR).
+The Department independently assessed the application based on the Environmental Impact Statement (EIS), community, council and agency submissions and RMS’s Submissions and Preferred Infrastructure Report (SPIR).

 The Environmental Impact Statement (EIS) was on public exhibition from 18 August 2017 to 16 October 2017.
 The Department received more than 13,300 submissions, including nine from public authorities and three from councils.
 The majority objected to the proposal.